vlstill/presentations/concur_s2017/pres.md

 . . .

-*   unlike other definitions, the definition in the paper does not distinguish booloans and bit-vectors of size 1
+*   unlike other definitions, the definition in the paper does not distinguish booleans and bit-vectors of size 1

     . . .